-This simple circuit lets you run a DC motor in clockwise or anti-clockwise direction and stop it using a single switch.
+This simple DC motor control using single switch circuit lets you run a DC motor in clockwise or anti-clockwise direction and stop it using a single switch.
 It provides a constant voltage for proper operation of the motor.
 The glowing of LED1 through LED3 indicates that the motor is in stop, forward rotation and reverse conditions, respectively.

 Here, timer IC1 is wired as a monostable multivibrator to avoid false triggering of the motor while pressing switch S1.
 Its time period is approximately 500 milliseconds (ms).